er537/blog/_posts/2023-09-05-whisper_interpretability.md

 ![traffic](/blog/assets/images/whisper_interpretability/decoder/prompt_images/traffic_prompt.png)
 ![Good](/blog/assets/images/whisper_interpretability/decoder/prompt_images/Good_prompt.png)

-## Embedding space
+## Words embeddings are clustered by semantic and acoustic similarity

-Bigram statistics are often learnt by the token embedding layer in transformer language models.
-Additionally in LLMs, we observe semantically similar words clustered in embedding space.
-This phenomenon also holds for Whisper, but additionally we discover that words with **similar sounds** also exhibit proximity in the embedding space.
+In LLMs, we observe that semantically similar words clustered in embedding space.
+This phenomenon also holds for Whisper, but additionally we discover that **similar sounding** words also exhibit proximity in the embedding space.
 To illustrate this, we choose specific words and then create a plot of the 20 nearest tokens based on their cosine similarity.\
 \
 'rug' is close in embedding space to lug, mug and tug.
 This is not very surprising of a speech-to-text model; if you *think* you hear the word 'rug', it is quite likely that the word was in fact lug or mug.
 ![rug](/blog/assets/images/whisper_interpretability/decoder/embedding_space/rug_embed.png)